Enter a search term above and press Enter to start the search. Press Esc to cancel.

 Fewer weapons in the forest mean fewer potential perpetrators and less space for violence.

-• No longer treating wildlife legally as ownerless objects.
+• No longer treating wildlife under the law as ownerless objects.

-Instead of appropriation rights for lease holders, what is needed are rights for the animals themselves — at minimum in the form of strong, legally enforceable animal protection law.
+Instead of rights of appropriation for lease holders, what is needed are rights for the animals themselves — at the very least in the form of strong, legally enforceable animal protection law.

-• To gradually phase out hunting as a leisure activity.
+• Gradually phasing out hunting as a leisure activity.

-Wildlife must not remain a backdrop for hobbies and trophies.
-Necessary interventions must be strictly justified, state-controlled, and reduced to a minimum.
+Wild animals must not remain a backdrop for hobbies and trophies.
+Necessary interventions would have to be strictly justified, state-controlled, and reduced to a minimum.

 The problem is not only the illegal shot

-The ZDF report vividly illustrates how brutal poaching in Germany has become and what gaps still exist in policing and nature conservation.
+The ZDF report illustrates vividly how brutal poaching in Germany has become and what gaps police and nature conservation still face.
 It makes clear that poaching is not a “minor offence” but a serious threat to individual animals, entire populations, and ultimately to people as well.

-What the report only touches on peripherally: legal hobby hunting creates the cultural and legal climate in which this violence can thrive.
-As long as wildlife in the territorial system is regarded as quasi-available property, as long as killing them is understood as normal “use” of the forest, poaching remains just one rule-break away.
+What the report only touches on in passing: legal hobby hunting creates the cultural and legal climate in which this violence can thrive.
+As long as wild animals are regarded as quasi-available property within the territorial system, as long as killing them is understood as normal “use” of the forest, poaching remains just one rule violation away.

-Anyone who truly wants to stand on the side of wildlife must have the courage to question the entire hunting system — not just its illegal excesses.
+Anyone who truly wants to stand on the side of wild animals must have the courage to question the entire hunting system — not just its illegal excesses.

-More on the topic of hobby hunting: In our Dossier on Hunting we compile fact-checks, analyses, and background reports.
+More on the topic of hobby hunting: In our Dossier on Hunting we bring together fact-checks, analyses, and background reports.

 Support our work